 - Our Buildings of Chicago collection introduces more than 50 significant structures across the city—including Chicago bungalows, the Reliance Building, the Inland Steel Building, and the Gary Comer Youth Center.

-- Many of our course readings can be found in your local library or at The CAF Shop and Tour Center.
+- Many of our course readings can be found in your local library.
 Books such as Nature’s Metropolis: Chicago and the Great West (William Cronon); City of the Century: The Epic of Chicago and the Making of America (Donald L. Miller); Chicago 1890: The Skyscraper and the Modern City (Joanna Merwood-Salisbury); and Mies van der Rohe: A Critical Biography (Franz Schulze) are just a few of our favorites.

 - Consider taking a CAF tour.
 Our 2017 trainees are learning to lead the Historic Skyscrapers tour, as well as several other walking tours.